BIGJRA/BIGJRA.github.io/reborn.md

 To the left, you'll find a couple of black and green street signs.
 All the way down and one tile to the right of the top-left sign, you'll find a hidden *Paralyze Heal*.

 To the left, you'll find another Pokemon Center.
 The rock just outside to the left contains a hidden *Elemental Seed*.
 Hang on to this for now - it will be useful later on.
-In a house to the left, you can take a quiz to find out what kind of Pokemon you'd be, just for fun.
+In a house to the l, you can take a quiz to find out what kind of Pokemon you'd be.
 Enneagram?
 Myers-Briggs?
 Nah. *This* is the real personality quiz.
+You'll also be given a *Type Gem* corresponding to the type you get, as well as learn about the *mono[type]* password.

 Anyways, down and to the right from here you'll find some more trainers.
 During a clear daytime, you'll find a Teddiursa!
 It will run off and we'll have to chase it.